-Who are other authors that you re-read and why?
+Who are other authors that you reread and why?
 James Baldwin, W.E.B.
-Dubois, Maya Angelou, Langston Hughes, Rev. Dr. Martin Luther King, Jr., Malcom X, Lorraine Hansberry, and Apostle Paul.
+Dubois, Maya Angelou, Langston Hughes, Rev. Dr. Martin Luther King, Jr., Malcolm X, Lorraine Hansberry, and Apostle Paul.
 They each use the power of the written word to challenge the reader to discover the leader within and leave the world a better place than how they found it.

 What advice would you give other writers?

 Keep writing.
 Join a writing circle.
 Enlist the support of accountability partners who will encourage you to accomplish your mission.
 Join related professional associations and attend conferences.
 Study the industry and marketing strategies.
-Writing the book is 10% of the work, marketing it is the other 90%.
+Writing the book is 10 percent of the work, marketing it is the other 90 percent.
 Work with a marketing team and publicist who are passionate about your book project.